Subject Requirements

 2.14 COMPUTER APPLICATIONS TECHNOLOGY (CAT)

-Computer Applications Technology (CAT) is the study of the integrated components of a computer system (hardware and software), and practical techniques designed to make their use and application efficient to solve everyday problems.
-The solutions to problems are designed, managed and processed via end user applications, and communicated using appropriate information and communication technologies (ICTs).
+Computer Applications Technology (CAT) is the study of the integrated components of a computer system (hardware and software), and practical techniques for their efficient use and application to solve everyday problems.
+The solutions to problems are designed, managed and processed via end-user applications, and communicated using appropriate information and communication technologies (ICTs).
 ICTs are the combination of networks, hardware, and software, as well as the means of communication, collaboration, and engagement that enable the processing, management, and exchange of data, information, and knowledge.

-For the 2024 academic year, this subject will only be available in English in Grade 10.
-Grade 11 and 12 learners may choose to take this subject in Afrikaans.
+For the 2025 academic year, this subject will only be available in English for Grade 10 and 11.
+Grade 12 learners may still choose to take this subject in Afrikaans.

 LEARNING AREAS INCLUDE: